Dhanraj-Patil/infinaAi-tasks/README.md

 # Infina AI Task Submission

-This repository contains solutions to two technical problems as part of the Infina AI tasks.
+This repository contains solutions to two of the three technical problems as part of the Infina AI tasks.

+⚠️ The third task (macOS-specific) could not be completed as I use a Windows machine and do not have access to a Mac required for that environment.

 ---